openstack/barbican/doc/source/contribute/database_migrations.rst

 automatic database updates from the Barbican application should be disabled by adding/updating ``db_auto_create = False`` in the ``barbican.conf`` configuration file.

+**Note** : Before attempting any upgrade, you should make a full database backup of your production data.
+As of Kilo, database downgrades are not supported in OpenStack, and the only method available to get back to a prior database version will be to restore from backup.

 Via Application
 ''''''''''''''''